 Our economy is in transition, and the jobs of the future will require highly skilled workers who are capable of achieving the research, development and creative outcomes which will drive Australia's success.
 Today’s students are tomorrow’s scientists, engineers, artists, writers and leaders.

-The Science Party believes that education funding needs to be expanded and more fairly distributed, and our curriculum and teaching methods need to be reviewed.
+Education funding needs to be expanded and fairly distributed, and our curriculum and teaching methods need to be reviewed.
 Most members of parliament acknowledge that the public education system is not sufficiently funded; they do not send their own children to public schools.
 The government has a responsibility to give the generation currently at school—who do not have a say in how their education is funded—the maximum chance to reach their potential, such that they can improve their own lives and make the world a better place through what they learn.